pupil-labs/pupil-docs/core/index.md

   - title: VR/AR
     details: Instructions on how to use the VR/AR add-ons based on Pupil Core technology.
     link: { text: View, href: "/core/vr-ar/" }
+  - title: Chat
+    details: Come chat with us on Discord!
+Do you have an issues or questions?
+Just wanna say hi?
+Join the chat and drop us a message!
+    link: { text: View, href: "https://pupil-labs.com/chat", target: "_blank" }
 ---